claradeuve/junior-backend-test/README.md

 The bot continues to process interactions until it decides to send out a **hangup** response.
 At that time the `WhatsappBot` is destroyed and the conversation ends.

-# Task

-Your task is to plan and implement a test structure to ensure that `WhatsappBot` behaves correctly when handling a few default conversations, as well as achieving a high degree of code coverage.
-To do that, you will need to

-1. **Plan the tests**
-    - By looking at the code, write down sample conversations that you consider should be implemented as tests in order to achieve a high degree of coverage of `WhatsappBot`
-    - `main.py` has five examples of how a conversation might start, as well as an example of a full conversation (only the user input)
-2. **Implement the tests**
-    - Using unittest, implement one or more of your full-conversation tests
-    - You will need to mock calls to `Classifier` and `BooklineAPI` methods - methods for these classes are not implemented, so we need to mock them in order to perform the tests.
-3. **(Optional) Suggest improvements to the code of `WhatsappBot`**
-    - In case you see something that you consider could/should be improved, feel free to point it out!